 Acknowledgments

-The author is grateful to John Emery, Jennifer Erickson and Thomas Gregory for their helpful feedback on an early version of this paper presented at the 2019 International Studies Association convention in Toronto.
+The author is grateful to John Emery, Jennifer Erickson and Thomas Gregory for their helpful feedback on an early version of this paper presented at the 2019 International Studies Association convention in Toronto, Canada.
 The research was conducted as part of a project funded by the European Research Council under the European Union’s Horizon 2020 research and innovation programme: ‘Emergent Ethics of Drone Violence: Toward a Comprehensive Governance Framework’ (DRONETHICS).
 ERC-CoG-2017 Grant no. 771082.

 Disclosure statement